Black cumin seed oil suppresses disease-causing inflammation

 Key point: Systemic inflammation triggers chronic disease – including cancer

-Although we are conditioned to think of inflammation as harmful, this isn’t always the case.
-Inflammation is the body’s healthy and appropriate defense against threats such as infection, trauma and malignant cells.
-But when inflammation becomes chronic and systemic, it can damage cells, cause mutations that lead to malignant cellular changes, and set the stage for disease.
-In fact, this excessive inflammatory process accounts for close to a quarter of all cancers.
+Although we are conditioned to think of inflammation as harmful, this isn’t always true.
+Inflammation is the body’s healthy and appropriate defense against threats such as infection, trauma, and malignant cells.
+However, when inflammation becomes chronic and systemic, it can damage cells, cause mutations that lead to malignant cellular changes, and set the stage for disease.
+This excessive inflammatory process accounts for close to a quarter of all cancers.

 As the body ages, the all-important balance between acute, healthy inflammation and chronic, destructive inflammation can be disturbed – resulting in too much of the “wrong” kind of inflammation and not enough of the “right” kind.
-Excessive inflammation performs its destructive work on tissues; simultaneously, a weakened immune response, or immunosenescence, reduces the body’s ability to combat infection – truly the “worst of both worlds,” from a health standpoint.
+Excessive inflammation destroys tissues; simultaneously, a weakened immune response, or immunosenescence, reduces the body’s ability to combat infection – truly the “worst of both worlds,” from a health standpoint.

 Black cumin seed oil can reverse this dangerous scenario

 Black cumin seeds, scientifically known as Nigella sativa and also called black caraway and Roman coriander, contain a phytochemical called thymoquinone.
-Researchers believe that thymoquinone, a potent antioxidant, gets the credit for much of the seed oil’s healing powers.
+Researchers believe that thymoquinone, a potent antioxidant, is credited for much of the seed oil’s healing powers.
 Black cumin seeds also contain thymol, a natural antiseptic and antimicrobial.

 What does the scientific research say?

-Thymoquinone from black cumin seed oil also shows potential to dramatically improve osteoarthiritis, the most common form of arthritis in the United States.
-In an animal study published in 2010 in Experimental Biology and Medicine, thymoquinone reduced levels of MMP – matric metalloproteinase, an enzyme that destroys bone and joint tissue.
+Thymoquinone from black cumin seed oil also shows the potential to dramatically improve osteoarthritis, the most common form of arthritis in the United States.
+In an animal study published in Experimental Biology and Medicine, thymoquinone reduced levels of MMP-matric metalloproteinase, an enzyme that destroys bone and joint tissue.

-In one of the most striking studies, published in Egyptian Journal of Immunology, black cumin seed oil worked as well as the steroid dexamethasone in reducing the number of cytokines and inflammatory cells in lung tissue.
+In one of the most striking studies published in the Egyptian Journal of Immunology, black cumin seed oil worked as well as the steroid dexamethasone in reducing the number of cytokines and inflammatory cells in lung tissue.

 Black cumin seed oil fights cancer through multiple actions